RohitDasCSE/Facial-Recognition-Attendance-System/README.md

 #### Demo:
 [![Attendance System](Demo/thumbnail.jpg)](https://youtu.be/J1bY1v0oXkM "Attendance System")

+#### New features not shown in Demo:
+* A 'Refresh' feature has been added which when used, automatically refreshes the student list in the database based on the current student images in the 'Students' folder.
+This eliminates the need to add or remove students in the database table manually.

 #### Description:
 This is an attendance management system which uses facial recognition to efficiently track attendance and store records in a MySQL database along with proper date and time.
 It also has a feature to export the database into a .csv format and email